Deepak2488/Medical-Assistance-Chat-Application/README.md

 * [Setup](#setup)

 ## General info
-A scalable web application for medical chat and video assistant
+A scalable web application for various service offered  by medical team chat  video  and sms assistant in case of emergency.

 ## Technologies
 Project is created with: